DIMDOT3/league_app/README.md

 ### 2. Setting up Client / Server sides of app

-In separate terminal windows, change into the respective directory you are trying to set up and perform the following:
+In separate terminal windows, change into the respective directory (league_app_client or league_app_server) you are trying to set up and perform the following:

 Run the following code in the file directory to install dependencies:
 ```